Cpopolan/API_patents_view/README.md

-# API_patent_view
+# API patent viewer
 ## _The world wide pantent view_

-API_patent_view is an application for viasualisation the patent titles of the two countries Romania and Hungary.You can extends for many countirs as you want.
+API_patent_view is an application for viasualisation the patent titles of the two countries Romania and Ukraine.You can extend for many counties as you want.
 Follow the steps below to explore the project features:

 ## Features
-- Run the main.py file.

 - Create the files were you can store the informations.(txt or csv).
-- Run plot-titles.py file.

 - See the chart-bar of the countries.

 ## Tech